 - 1. The Principal, the school-based counsellor and the Police will conference and determine a course of action in consultation with parents/guardians. - 2.
 The Critical Response Team may recommend that the parent/guardian arrange therapy/counselling sessions. - 3.
 The school Principal may decide to consequence the student as per CAPE Policy. - 4.
 Should suspension be considered, the parent/guardian is expected to provide appropriate out-of-school supervision. - 5.
 Parents/guardians may contact Child and Family Services for support services. - 6.
-A full medical check-up is recommended in all cases where a student has made threats to others.
+A referral to counselling services and/or general practitioner or paediatrician will be recommended to provide support for child-specific needs.
 Recommendation for referral to other agencies such as Alberta Mental Health, or a developmental paediatrician, as deemed appropriate, should be made. - 7.
 A "Covenant of Safe Conduct" may be required as determined by the Critical Response Team (signed by student, parent/guardian and school Administrator) prior to the student returning to school.
 See section 2.1.4 for an example of a covenant.